action-ai-institute/MABEL-dataset/README.md

  | initialized_data_size | size of initialized data section | 4096 |

 <br><br>
-### The following features summarize results of our deep inspection of each binary's dissassembly code:
+### The following features included in MABEL summarize results of our deep inspection of each binary's dissassembly code:

 | Feature   | Description | Example Data |
 | --------  | ----------- | ------------ |